This question will resolve positively on the 1st of January, 2030

 These questions only measure what the most optimistic trader thinks the discount rate is

-Everyone else who knows the discount rate is higher obviously has much better opportunities than betting NO on questions that'll resolve YES in year(s).
-Because Manifold's discount rate is obviously much higher than these questions imply, we instead borrow tens of thousands at exorbitantly higher interest rates from whales like @jack and easily profit more than enough to cover that interest.
-Those loan interest rates are closer to actual discount rates, and are usually at least 60% APY from my experience
+Others knowing the discount rate is higher have better opportunities than betting NO on questions that'll resolve YES in year(s).
+Because Manifold's discount rate is much higher than these questions imply, we instead borrow tens of thousands at exorbitantly higher interest rates from whales like @jack and profit more than enough to cover that.
+Those loan interest rates are closer to actual discount rates, and are usually >60% APY from my experience

 The interest rate should be at least 5%, the current risk-free rate in the real world economy.
 Instead, it is below 1% here.
 Insanity!
 Sell your YES shares and buy something that will generate a higher yield, such as betting against Bitcoin rising.